ravendb/ravendb-go-client/porting_notes.md

 ## managing callbacks

-Go doesn't allow comparing functions so for the purpose of removing them, we need to identifiy them somehow.
+Go doesn't allow comparing functions so for the purpose of removing them, we need to identify them somehow.

 I chose the simplest solution: they are identified by the index in the array of callbacks.